Humana warns of hit to 2021 profit due to COVID-19 uncertainty

-July 28 (Reuters) - Humana Inc (HUM.N) on Wednesday warned of a hit to annual earnings if demand for non-COVID healthcare services or coronavirus-related costs rise beyond the health insurer's expectations in the second half of the year.
+(Reuters) -Humana Inc on Wednesday warned of a hit to annual earnings if demand for non-COVID healthcare services or coronavirus-related costs rise beyond the health insurer’s expectations in the second half of the year.

 The company’s shares fell 6.5% to $437 after it stuck to its full-year adjusted profit target, which brokerage Jefferies termed as conservative.